 Here you need to fill in different numbers, in different columns.
 SKAT started to offer some of the fields in English as well.
 If you are not able to see the translation in English, consider using Google Chrome and Google Translate.

 Which columns to fill out in your preliminary income assessment as a student?

 This column is pretty straight forward.
-You take what you expect to earn a month before taxes (eg. 8,000kr.) and you multiply it by 12 (months in a year).
+You take what you expect to earn a month before taxes (eg. 8.000 DKK) and you multiply it by 12 (months in a year).
 Keep in mind that the yearly statements follow a calendar year.
 Therefore, if you moved to Denmark in September, you will start earning money in September, October, November and December.
 In other words, you have to fill in your salary 4 months in advance.
-Then, for the next year’s statement, you’d have to fill out the full amount.
+Then, for the next year’s statement, you’d have to fill out the amount for the full year.

 This field is filled out automatically, but you should still double check it.
 Sometimes the system gives an error and it might insert more money than you actually get paid.
 It goes without saying that all amounts are BEFORE taxes.

 Column 417 - kørselsfradrag